 Holocaust survivor and author Moshe Ha-Elion recalls that when the camp was liberated, the Polish inmates were singing the Polish hymn, the Greek inmates were singing the Greek hymn and the French inmates were singing La Marseillaise.
 After, the Jewish inmates were singing Ha Tikvah.

-Around May 19, 1945 Bachmayer commited suicide after first shooting his family.
+On 19 May 1945, Bachmayer committed suicide after first shooting his family.